 - With the cutter in Online mode, press the top and bottom + or buttons to increase or decrease the cutting speed, respectively.
 The range is from 50 mm/sec to 600 mm/sec.
-Note that you can change the speed while the cutter is operating by pressing the Pause button, making the necessary change and then pressing the Pause button again to resume the cutting process.
-It is recommended that you select a slower speed when cutting small or intricate designs. - For small and/or intricate designs, slower speeds are better.
+Note that you can change the speed while the cutter is operating.
+When engraving or drawing with a pen, you will probably want to use higher speeds.
+It is recommended, however, that you select slower speeds when cutting intricate designs or thicker denser materials. - For small and/or intricate designs, slower speeds are better.
 For large or simple designs, much faster speeds should work fine.
-A slow speed is around 100.
+A slow speed is 50 or 100.
 A fast speed is around 300.
 A speed of 600 is extremely fast but useful when coloring in images with a pen, or engraving.